Bible Software Review

 Some things to note about my reviews:

 First, I have a specific user in mind when I write my reviews: Me.
-A lay person who is interested in Bible software for personal study and teaching, yet does not have extra time or money.
-That's not to say that a full-time pastor or seminary student wouldn't benefit from these reviews, or wouldn't agree with my conclusions, only that I did not have them in mind when I tested each product.
+A lay person who is interested in Bible software for personal study and teaching, yet does not have much extra time or money.

 For instance, I did not test a product's Greek and Hebrew tools.
 All of the products reviewed provide basic Greek and Hebrew texts and word lookups.
 Some of them offer much deeper Greek and Hebrew studies, but I did not explore those options.